openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/create-vm.md

 The vCenter URL field should include a syntax hint with the desired formatting.
 The user is likely to paste a variety of URLs, so any FQDN the user submits should be validated and automatically corrected before being used to communicate with vCenter’s API.

-When the user clicks the “Check” button a text string appears below the button with a spinner to indicate that the credentials are being checked.
+When the user clicks the “Check” button an spinner icon appears within the button to indicate that the credentials are being checked.

 ![vcenter connected](img/Step-1-basic-import-8.png)